simonesilvestroni/m2m-website/_newsletter/2020-08-04-new-releases-and-video-games.md

 ## Google Rejects _Attentat 1942_

-Brilliant article by Gamasutra about the release of the videogame _Attentat 1942_, about World War II.
+Brilliant article by Gamasutra about the release of the video game _Attentat 1942_, about World War II.
 Despite the developer’s effort, Google refused to publish the game on their Play Store in Germany, France, Austria and Russia.
 [Read the post & watch the teaser](/blog/google-rejects-attentat-1942-from-play-store/)

 <br>